-- If unsatisfied, the student may appeal in writing to the President within five (5) working days of receiving the written response from VPSS or the Student Grievance Hearing Committee. - The President will respond in written form within five (5) working days. - If the student is not satisfied at this level, an appeal may be made in writing to the College Board of Trustees via the President's Office within five (5) working days.
-The Board will review the complaint/grievance at the next regularly scheduled meeting and render a decision within ten (10) working days.
-The decision of the Board shall be final. - Although Complainants are encouraged to resolve their grievances by utilizing the College grievance procedure, if a student feels his/her Civil Rights have been violated, they have the right to file a complaint directly with the U.S. Department of Education, Office for Civil Rights (OCR).
+- If unsatisfied, the student may appeal in writing to the President within five (5) working days of receiving the written response from VPSS or the Student Grievance Hearing Committee. - The President will respond in written form within five (5) working days. - Although Complainants are encouraged to resolve their grievances by utilizing the College grievance procedure, if a student feels his/her Civil Rights have been violated, they have the right to file a complaint directly with the U.S. Department of Education, Office for Civil Rights (OCR).
 Information regarding applicable timelines and procedures is available from OCR.
 You may call 1-800-421-3481 to obtain further information about filing a complaint with OCR.